nurdaniahalisa/nurdaniahalisa/README.md

-Hellooo, you've just arrived at Dania Halisa's profile-- glad you're here !! >v<
+You've just arrived at Dania Halisa's profile, Hi!
 =========================================================================================================================================

 Bachelor of Computer Science (Graphic and Multimedia Software) with Honours.